ThijsWithaar/DenonControl/README.md

 # Denon Protocols

 Denon receivers have two ways on communicating.
-On is the legacy [serial protocol](https://usa.denon.com/us/product/hometheater/receivers/avr3808ci?docname=AVR-3808CISerialProtocol_Ver520a.pdf) which is reachable over telnet (port 23).
+One is the legacy [serial protocol](https://usa.denon.com/us/product/hometheater/receivers/avr3808ci?docname=AVR-3808CISerialProtocol_Ver520a.pdf) which is reachable over telnet (port 23).
 The other is a combination of HTTP based protocols.
 An overview is given in the table below:

 | Port | Protocol | Path | description |